 Red Hat may choose, as an intermediate measure, to address serious issues that have an important impact to customer business with a hotfix while a Red Hat Bug Fix Advisory is created and verified.

 Customers are required to upgrade to the most recent version of Red Hat Certificate System to get security and bug fixes.

-Start date: Three years from general availability (end of
+Start date: Three years from general availability (end of full support)

 End date: Two years from end of full support (five years from general availability)